maltek/swift-frida/README.md

 I'm mainly testing things on iOS 11.1.2 (64bit), every now and then also on iOS 9.3.5 (32bit).
 I haven't looked at any other platform at all.
 I'm only testing with Apps using Swift 4.0 at the moment.

+## Available APIs

+Right now, the following functions are available in the `Swift` namespace, when the script is loaded, and should be mostly working:

+ * `available` allows you to check if the current process uses Swift.
+Don't use any of the other functions here if this property is `false`.
+ * `isSwiftFunction(name)` Takes a function/symbol name (like you can get from `Module` objects), and returns a boolean indicating whether it is a mangled Swift name or not.
+ * `demangle(name)` Takes a mangled Swift name (like you can get from `Module` objects), and returns a demangled, human-readable String for it.
+ * `getClassMetadata()` Returns an array of the names (for now) of all Swift data types defined in the Swift program.

+But, again, this is completely unstable and might change at any time.
+There's also some other stuff there, but those are just API sketches of what might maybe come in future.

 ## Test Setup

 For testing, you want to run a command like this, to recompile whenever you change the scripts: